artefactual/atom-docs/user-manual/access-content/browse.rst

    From this screen, users can also search accession records by name in the search box at the top of the results list.
-For more information on accession functionality, see :ref:`Accessions <accessions>`.
+For more information on accession functionality, see :ref:`Accessions <accession-records>`.
+For information on using the Accessions search box, see:
+   :ref:`dedicated-search-accessions`

 When an accession record is clicked, the full record is displayed.

 Browse donors
 -------------

-Click on Manage, then on Donors.
+Click on the |edit| :ref:`Manage <main-menu-manage>` menu, then on Donors.

 .. image:: images/browse-donors-all.*
    :align: center